High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning: Experimental Setup

 \textbf{Multimedia:} A significant body of research in multimodal learning has been fueled by the large availability of multimedia data (language, image, video, and audio) on the internet.
-We experiment on $2$ large-scale multimedia datasets with varying sizes and levels of difficulty: (1) \textsc{AV-MNIST}~\citep{vielzeuf2018centralnet} is assembled from \textit{images} of handwritten digits~\cite{mnist} and \textit{audio} samples of spoken digits~\cite{tidigits}, and (2) \textsc{CIFAR-ESC}~\cite{liang2021cross} is an image-audio retrieval dataset.
-To construct \textsc{CIFAR-ESC}, we follow~\citet{liang2021cross} and combine $100$ classes from CIFAR-$100$ and $10$ classes from CIFAR-$10$~\cite{krizhevsky2009learning} to form $110$ image classes, as well as $50$ audio classes from ESC-$50$~\cite{piczak2015esc}.
+We experiment on $2$ large-scale multimedia datasets with varying sizes and levels of difficulty: (1) \textsc{AV-MNIST}~\citep{vielzeuf2018centralnet} is assembled from \textit{images} of handwritten digits~\citep{mnist} and \textit{audio} samples of spoken digits~\citep{tidigits}, and (2) \textsc{CIFAR-ESC}~\citep{liang2021cross} is an image-audio retrieval dataset.
+To construct \textsc{CIFAR-ESC}, we follow~\citet{liang2021cross} and combine $100$ classes from CIFAR-$100$ and $10$ classes from CIFAR-$10$~\citep{krizhevsky2009learning} to form $110$ image classes, as well as $50$ audio classes from ESC-$50$~\citep{piczak2015esc}.
 To bridge these two modalities with partially related label spaces, we define $17$ shared classes across the $2$ datasets for weak concept alignment.
-These clusters are obtained by mapping similar classes between the datasets using similarities from WordNet~\cite{Miller:1995:WLD:219717.219748} and text cooccurrence, and we show the resulting $17$ clustered concepts we used for weak alignment in Figure~\ref{concepts}.
-For the retrieval task, we first split all images and audio into a $3/1/1$ train/valid/test split.
-Within each split, we paired each image with one randomly selected audio clip from the same shared class and label that pair as positive, and with one randomly selected audio clip from a different shared class and label that pair as negative.
-We evaluate retrieval performance via binary classification accuracy of an image and audio clip classified into either positive or negative pairs.
-The final retrieval dataset consists of $38$K training pairs, $13$K validation pairs and $13$K test pairs.
+These clusters are obtained by mapping similar classes between the datasets using similarities from WordNet~\citep{Miller:1995:WLD:219717.219748} and text cooccurrence.

 \textbf{Multitask setup:} We trained 3 multitask models across combinations of the aforementioned datasets.
 Each multitask setup is designed to include tasks with different modality inputs and prediction objectives.